 - garlic bread

-But how will you keep the food warm?
+How will you keep all this food warm?
 Make sure you check out these easy Ideas For Keeping Food Warm!

 This buffet is perfect for an outdoor graduation party especially because of the warmer weather!
 Jambalaya is typically served with rice, peppers, andouille sausage, shrimp, okra and many spices.
 Corn and potatoes are an added side dish that pairs well and are super cheap!